 - Controlled DCD and death confirmation.

 - Donor preservation

 - Organ recovery: kidney, liver, heart, lungs.

 - Uncontrolled DCD

 - Ex-situ evaluation.

 - Ex-vivo preservation machines.

 This is a blended program that includes an online period of training and face to face sessions.
-The online course lasts for 2 weeks and it is scheduled before the face to face sessions to provide participants the basis of the contents of the course.
-In the face to face course, both didactic and hands-on skills sessions are represented during 2 full days by a multidisciplinary group of professionals.
-Skills sessions are performed in a laboratory setting, using both a human simulator and a pig model, while didactic sessions include the use of presentations and videos.
+The online course lasts for 4 weeks, 1 session per week with didactic sessions that include the use of presentations and videos, and it is scheduled before the face to face sessions to provide participants the basis of the contents of the course.
+In the face to face course, hands-on skills sessions are represented during 1 and a half day by a multidisciplinary group of professionals.
+Skills sessions are performed in a laboratory setting, using both a human simulator and a pig model.
+Ex-vivo preservation machines are workshop is offered with a hands-on session.